jhannes/logevents/MANUAL.md

 Logevents comes with two servlets that you can add to your servlet container.

-`org.logevents.extend.servlets.LogEventsServlet.doGet` can list up log events as JSON (to be formatted by your own JavaScript).
+`org.logevents.optional.servlets.LogEventsServlet.doGet` can list up log events as JSON (to be formatted by your own JavaScript).
 It supports four optional query parameters: `level` (default INFO), `category`, `offset` and `count`.
 (TODO)

-`org.logevents.extend.servlets.LogEventConfigurationServlet`:
+`org.logevents.optional.servlets.LogEventConfigurationServlet`:
 `doGet` lists up all active loggers and observers as JSON.
 `doPost` allows to change the level and observer (TODO) for a single logger.